-We've heard stories about using certain food products for long, beautiful locks of hair, but what about onions?
-Rita Pichardo-Geisinger, MD, Assistant Professor, Dermatology Department, Wake Forest Baptist Health, answered a reader's question about using onion for a healthy scalp.
+We’ve heard stories about using certain food products for long, beautiful locks of hair, but what about onions?
+Rita Pichardo-Geisinger, MD, Assistant Professor, Dermatology Department, Wake Forest Baptist Health, answered a reader’s question about using onions for healthy hair and scalp.

 There are many articles, videos and opinions posted on the internet with personal experiences related to the excellent properties of onions.
 But do they really work?
 I have found articles in magazines, internet, and books summarizing the multiple and apparently wonderful good health properties of onions.

 Onions are rich in sulfur which is one of the essential nutrients in promoting hair growth.
 High amounts of sulfur in onions make them particularly effective in regenerating hair follicles and stimulating hair regrowth.
 Onions contain many important and essential minerals and vitamins, such as vitamins C and B6, calcium, magnesium, and potassium.
 They appear to be particularly useful in skin conditions because of their abilities to promote circulation and decrease inflammation.

 The fascinating world of the natural products in medicine has motivated me to investigate this more.
 There are not many medicine-based evidence articles which demonstrate in a scientific way the benefit of applying onion extract to scalp may help to improved hair loss.